ms609/TreeSearch/README.md

 library('TreeSearch')
 ```

-A fundamental reworking of search strategies is currently underway.
+The development release incorporates a major reworking of the search interface,
+allowing faster and more intuitive tree search.

 Install the development version with:
 ```r